lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 # Declare the method

-Let's zoom out and watch how we use the code from earlier: [`src/lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L141-L181)
+Remember our 3 hardest lines of code?
+Let's zoom out and watch how we use them: [`src/lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L141-L181)

 ```rust
 /// Update the Watch Face with the current time